 The conservation of Amboró National Park is of scientific interest and vital to humanity, considering that it is one of the richest and most diverse regions in the world with unique flora and fauna.
 The North side of the park is the most humid area and can be described as tropical rain forest or jungle.
 In this part, beautiful waterfalls and natural swimming holes with crystalline water can be found.

-After this visit, a vehicle will take you in about 1.5 hours near the entrance to the Park, at this point your hike through this tropical paradise will begin.
-During this initial walk -while crossing various rivers and streams- you can already see monkeys, toucans, squirrels and other wild.
+After this visit, a vehicle will take you in about 1.5 hours near the entrance of the Park, at this point your hike through this tropical paradise will begin.
+During this initial walk -while crossing various rivers and streams- you can already see monkeys, toucans, squirrels and other wildlife.

-The longer you stay in the park, the further you can enter which will increase your chances of meeting more Amazonian wildlife, visiting more different waterfalls and a lookout point with a fantastic view of the park.
+The longer you stay in the park, the further you will enter increasing your chances of meeting more Amazonian wildlife.
+You will also visit more waterfalls and head to a lookout point with a fantastic view of the park.

-Optional at extra costs: Porter who assists the guide and helps carrying camping gear.
+Optional at extra costs: Porter who assists the guide and helps carry all the camping gear.

 ´What to say about Amboro National Park, the words amazing, beautiful, spectacular, awesome all to come to mind but these superlatives aren't enough, you need to touch it, feel it, hear it, taste it to get the true Amboró experience with Ruta Verde and after you do you never forget it, its fantastic!!!
 Thanks a million for the experience.´